 AA and AS degrees at TCC require eight (8) hours of natural science courses which include laboratories.
-Courses fulfilling this requirement are generally in biology (BIO), chemistry (CHM), environmental science (ENV) geology (GOL), natural science (NAS), and physics (PHY).
+Courses fulfilling this requirement are generally in biology (BIO), chemistry (CHM), environmental science (ENV), geology (GOL), natural science (NAS), and physics (PHY).

-AAA and AAS degrees must include at least three credits in mathematics or natural sciences numbered at or above 100.
-Degrees that require a math course need not require a natural science course, but the curriculum must still help students develop scientific reasoning skills.
+AAA and AAS degrees must include at least three credits in mathematics or natural sciences general education course.
+Degrees that require a math course need not require a natural science course, but the curriculum must still develop students' scientific reasoning skills.
 The inclusion of at least one course in a science (laboratory or non-laboratory) is strongly encouraged.